pcaston/OpenPeerPower.github.io/source/_posts/2020-02-19-community-highlights.markdown

 ## VS Code add-on part 2

 But there is more in the add-on!
-Home Assistant contains an add-on service registry where add-ons can make their services available for other add-ons without requiring any configuration.
+Open Peer Power contains an add-on service registry where add-ons can make their services available for other add-ons without requiring any configuration.
 The VS Code add-on uses this feature to offer a built-in terminal that has pre-configured tools to connect to the MariaDB add-on and the MQTT add-on.

 To try it out, open VS Code, click on the menu button top left -> view -> terminal.